-Southampton Solent University does not require you to submit a certificate to confirm the reason for absence of less than one week; you can log your absence on the Portal.
-However, if your absence effects an examination or piece of assessed work, you will require a doctor's certificate to confirm any illness if you wish to apply for extenuating circumstances.
+Solent University does not require you to submit a certificate to confirm the reason for short-term absence; you can log your absence on the Portal.
+However, if your absence affects an examination or piece of assessed work, you will require a doctor's certificate to confirm any illness if you wish to apply for extenuating circumstances.

 If your sickness absence cotinues for a longer period of time, there may be concerns about missed learning, and you may wish to discuss your options with an Adviser in the Student Hub, including suspending your studies.

-Residence assistants in the halls of residence are qualified first aiders and have had additional training in dealing with illness in the halls.
-Should you fall ill whilst in your hall, they will assist you and call a doctor or the emergency services on your behalf.
+Should you fall ill whilst in your hall, Residence Assistants or security teams will be able to assist you and call a doctor or the emergency services on your behalf.